 - OR your favorite Alfredo sauce from a jar

 - 1/2 cup basil pesto, homemade or from the deli case

-- grated Parmesan for garnish, (optional)
+- grated Parmesan for garnish (optional)

-- While pasta shells cook, heat the olive oil in a saute pan over medium-high heat.
-Toss in the mushrooms and garlic and cook about 1 minute.
+- While the pasta shells cook, heat the olive oil in a saute pan over medium-high heat.
+Toss in the mushrooms and garlic and cook for about 1 minute.
 Mushrooms and garlic will begin to color.
 Scrape into a large mixing bowl.

 - Stuff cooked pasta shells with the mushroom/spinach/shrimp mixture and place in prepared pan.

 - If making your own sauce, melt the butter in a medium saucepan over medium-high heat.
 Add shallots and saute until tender.
 Add heavy cream and bring to a boil.
 Cook until sauce has reduced slightly, about 5 minutes.
 Remove from the heat.
 Stir in the Parmesan.